 No added chemical flame retardants

 Polyurethane foam can emit volatile organic compounds (VOCs).
 These are harmful chemicals which can cause respiratory problems.
 Flame retardant chemicals have been linked to cancer, hormone disruption and neither are they good for our immune system.
 Vinyl covers have been linked to a negative influence on reproductive systems.

 Water.
 To have clean water is the right of all people.
 We have to learn not to waste it.
 There are simple and sensible rules to not forget.
 To obtain clean water requires energy to pump, treat and heat it.
 This again increases air pollution which then contributes to Climate Change.
-I live in the south of Spain and the water reserves are at a minimum because of lack of rain.
+I live in the south of Spain and the water reserves are at a minimum because of the lack of rain.

 There are many options to save water